iamwmian/FintechProject/README.md

 4. https://www.guidde.com - we will use this to produce a how-to video for our pitch deck

 # Roles & Contributions
-Product/Project Manager: Wassil - determine scope, lead weekly meetings, organize pitch deck + this .readme file lol
+Product Manager: Wassil - determine scope, lead weekly meetings, organize pitch deck + this .readme file lol
 Developer: David - user login and authentication
 Developer: Yoon - initial set up and user welcome
 Developer: Neal - dashboard and tabs